Modelling intransitivity in pairwise comparisons with application to baseball data: Introduction

-We define a more concrete definition of intransitivity and introduce a distance metric between the assumed probability of paired comparisons under a Bradley-Terry model, and the observed probability, such that for any given dataset the magnitude of the present intransitivity is unambiguous.
-A novel model is then developed, which is an extension to the Bradley-Terry model, and whose structure contains the flexibility to incorporate varying degrees of intransitivity, as defined by our measure, through interaction terms that are specific to each pair.
-In general with $n$ objects there are $n(n-1)/2$ interactions, of which $n(n-3)/2$ are identifiable.
-Even in multiple round robin competitions this gives too many parameters to efficiently estimate, therefore we cluster the $n(n-1)/2$ values of intransitivity into $K$ clusters.
+Although the \textit{concept} of intransitivity is quite clear, there is no established \textit{measure} of the amount of intransitivity in a dataset.
+In this work, we propose a definition of intransitivity through a distance metric between the assumed probability of paired comparisons under a Bradley-Terry model, and the empirical or model-based probability estimate, such that for any given dataset the magnitude of the intransitivity present is unambiguous.
+A \textit{flexible} model then, is one which is capable of exploring the space of all possible combinations of intransitivity, as defined by this measure.
+Any parametric model is restricted to a subset of this space by definition, with this restriction being most obviously revealed when assessing predictive performance.

-Moreover, the $n$ skills are separately clustered into $A+1\leq n$ distinct skill clusters.
-Similarly to \cite{masarotto2012ranking}, which clustered skills in a Bradley-Terry model via a lasso-type procedure, our model forces objects with similar skills into the same skill cluster.
-This avoids over-interpretation of insignificant differences between objects' skills and thus a misinformed ranking.
-In the Rock-Paper-Scissors competition above, with unbalanced numbers of matches per pair, the Bradley-Terry model would incorrectly impose some ranking on the objects.
-By appropriately choosing a single skill cluster, our model would correctly identify all objects as having equal ability.
+We then develop a novel semi-parametric extension of the Bradley-Terry model, allocating the $n(n-1)/2$ pairs of objects to a random number $K$, with $0\le K \le n(n-1)/2$, of distinct intransitivity levels, each level representing a different strategy.
+We term this model the {\it Intransitive Clustered Bradley-Terry} (ICBT) model.
+Relative to the aforementioned parametric models, this ICBT model provides greater flexibility to enable the incorporation of varying structures, and degrees of, intransitivity.
+As many of these strategies will have similar effects, we anticipate that $K$ should be small, yet the random property of $K$ provides the potential for it to be large when required.
+This flexibility ensures that our model is parsimonious, whatever the complexity of the data.
+For our Rock-Paper-Scissors illustration $K=1$.

-Since both the intransitivity of the pairs of objects, as well as objects skills are being clustered, parsimony is achieved, with it being anticipated that typically $A+K<n$.
-Using a Bayesian hierarchical model, $(A,K)$ are treated as unknown, and inference is conducted via a reversible jump Markov chain Monte Carlo (RJMCMC) algorithm.
-The model is shown to have an improved fit over a standard Bradley-Terry model out of sample in both simulated data and when applied American League Baseball.
+Moreover, our novel approach for the objects' skills is to allocate the $n$ objects into a random number of $A+1\leq n$ distinct skill levels, to improve efficiency and avoid false rankings.
+This constraint recognises that from paired comparison data there will be objects that are indistinguishable as having statistically significantly different skill levels, e.g., for our Rock-Paper-Scissors illustration $A=0$.
+So clustering skills avoids over-interpretation of misinformed rankings, a feature \cite{masarotto2012ranking} address by clustering skills via a lasso procedure.